openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 @endsphinxtabset

-### Using of Remote Tensors
+### Using Remote Tensors

-By using the `ov::RemoteContext` you can create a remote tensor to work with remote device memory.
+By using `ov::RemoteContext` you can create a remote tensor to work with remote device memory.

 @sphinxtabset